Irosko83/Linked-lists-v1/README.md

-# Linked-lists-v1
+Hello everyone,

-This is my begginer "library" for doubly linked lists.
-I started programming few months ago, while also going to college, so the proggras hasn't been the best.
-That said last week or two I've been writing a lot more and am generaly happy how it's going.
+I wanted to share my beginner's attempt at creating a doubly linked list library.
+I started my programming journey a few months ago while also juggling college responsibilities.
+Progress hasn't been perfect, but in the last week or two, I've dedicated more time to writing code, and I'm generally happy with how things are going.

-I avoid ChatGPT entirely with the only exception being asking it to write comments for me on occasion or two.
+I've avoided using ChatGPT for the most part, with the only exception being to ask it to write comments for me on occasion.

-That's all from me thanks for reading.
+Thanks for taking the time to read this.
+If you have any thoughts or feedback, I'd love to hear them!